How to Plan Your Retirement Income

 Required Minimum Distributions (RMDs)

-This is an important factor to consider as it may have implications on what accounts you use to generate your income.
+This is an important factor to consider because it may have implications on what accounts you use to generate your income.
 Again, there are many complexities around both how these RMDs are calculated and what accounts they apply to, which can make it beneficial to work with both a professional tax advisor and money manager capable of guiding you through them.

 Person using a calculator on a table with graphs and a laptop